 While OnePlus makes great phones at good prices, there are other companies out there that boast a similar pedigree.
 As one would expect, though, each brand also has a few caveats.

-Here in the United States, OnePlus competes most directly with Samsung, LG, Google, and Apple.
-Samsung offers a whole lot more phones than OnePlus, but Samsung usually prices comparable products higher than OnePlus does.
-Samsung arguably offers more features, so it comes down to how much you’re willing to pay for the kitchen sink approach.
+Here in the United States, OnePlus competes most directly with Samsung, Google, and Apple.
+Samsung offers many more phones than OnePlus, but Samsung usually prices comparable products higher than OnePlus.
+Samsung arguably offers more features, so it depends on how much you’re willing to pay for the kitchen sink approach.

-Outside of the US, there are a slew of competitors, even some that are also under the BBK Electronics umbrella.
-The most notable competitor is most likely Realme, which is positioning itself as the “new” OnePlus — and yes, it’s a BBK brand.
-This is because Realme is offering high-powered phones with great designs at low prices.
-However, Realme’s roster is much bigger than the OnePlus roster, and it doesn’t seem that Realme has any plans to try and enter the US market, so there are still a few differences.
+Outside of the US, there is a slew of competitors, even some that are also under the BBK Electronics umbrella.
+The most notable competitor is realme, positioning itself as the “new” OnePlus — and yes, it’s a BBK brand.
+This is because realme offers high-powered phones with great designs at low prices.
+However, realme’s roster is much bigger than the OnePlus roster, and it doesn’t seem that realme has any plans to try to enter the US market, so there are still a few differences.

 The greatest moments in OnePlus history

 Although OnePlus is a very young company, it’s had some incredible success in a short time.
-In less than a decade, the company has gone from nothing to a brand that is used in the same breath as Samsung, LG, Huawei, and even Apple.
+In less than a decade, the company has gone from nothing to a brand that is used in the same breath as Samsung, Google, and even Apple.

 Here are some of the company’s most important achievements and landmark moments.